pmcgrenery/WxBrief/README.md

         - A sticky footer that always sits to the bottom even if there is no content on the main part of the page.
 This is particularly important on the airport page when all airports are cleared.
         - Social media links in the form of icons sit at the top centre of the footer.
 The icons are [FontAwesome Icons](https://fontawesome.com/icons?d=gallery).
 The colour of the icons changes to a darker orange when hovered over.
-        - Copyright fine centred at the bottom of the footer.
+        - Copyright fine print centred at the bottom of the footer.

     - Radar Map